-Admission to the Coliseum is free for all visitors from October to March on the first Sunday of each month.
+Admission to the Coliseum is free for all visitors on the first Sunday of each month.

 In occasion of the free entry, however, there are very long lines and the waiting time is several hours.
 If you are only a few days in Rome, its better to visit the Colosseum another day with a regular ticket.

 School groups from the EU only with reservation.
 School groups can use the entrance to the arena “Stern”.
 At the entrance, they must hand in a list of participants with name and date of birth on the stationery of the school.